slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - a good scare is a great error-correcting mechanism. -- Naval Ravikant*
 - remove grading to see who is really interested in the topic. -- Naval Ravikant*
-- if something is to early to criticize it's also too early to evangelize. -- kelsey hightower -->
+- if something is to early to criticize it's also too early to evangelize. -- kelsey hightower
+> *"Tact is the ability to tell someone to go to hell in such a way that they look forward to the trip."
+-- Winston Churchill*
+-->

 > *"You don't need mentors, you need action."